LukeHeuser/notes/Java/java_basics.md

 ## Statements
 What is a statement?
 Java statements are fundamental building blocks in Java.
 A `statement` in Java is an instruction; a command for the programming language to execute.
 Statements can be simple or compound.
 There are three types of statements in Java.

+Simply put, a `statement` is any instruction given to the programming language to execute.

 ### Expression Statement
 An `expression statement` is a statement that includes one or more expressions.
-They can change values of variables, call methods, and create objects.
+They can change values of `variables`, `call methods`, and `create objects`.

 While all expression statements are statements; not all statements can be an expression.
 This is because expressions can be assigned and used as operands, while statements can only be declared.